Understanding Random Forest Algorithm With Examples

 Steps Involved in Random Forest Algorithm

-• Step 1: In the Random forest model, a subset of data points and a subset of features is selected for constructing each decision tree.
+• Step 1: In this model, a subset of data points and a subset of features is selected for constructing each decision tree.
 Simply put, n random records and m features are taken from the data set having k number of records.

 • Step 2: Individual decision trees are constructed for each sample.